 - 6.1 Private sector banks (including foreign banks operating in India) should follow the following guidelines for reporting of frauds such as unauthorised credit facilities extended by the bank for illegal gratification, negligence and cash shortages, cheating, forgery, etc. to the State Police authorities: - (a) In dealing with cases of fraud/embezzlement, banks should not merely be actuated by the necessity of recovering expeditiously the amount involved, but should also be motivated by public interest and the need for ensuring that the guilty persons do not go unpunished. - (b) Therefore, as a general rule, the following cases should invariably be referred to the State Police: - i.
-Cases of fraud involving an amount of Rs.
-1.00 lakh and above, committed by outsiders on their own and/or with the connivance of bank staff/officers. - ii.
-Cases of fraud committed by bank employees, when it involves bank funds exceeding Rs.
-10,000/-. - (c) Fraud cases involving amounts of Rs 1.00 crore and above should also be reported to the Director, Serious Fraud Investigation Office (SFIO), Ministry of Company Affairs, Government of India.
-Second Floor, Paryavaran Bhavan, CGO Complex, Lodhi Road, New Delhi 110 003.
+Cases of fraud involving an amount of ₹ 1 lakh and above, committed by outsiders on their own and/or with the connivance of bank staff/officers. - ii.
+Cases of fraud committed by bank employees, when it involves bank funds exceeding ₹ 10,000/-. - (c) Fraud cases involving amounts of ₹ 100 lakh and above should also be reported to the Director, Serious Fraud Investigation Office (SFIO), Ministry of Company Affairs, Government of India.
+Second Floor, Paryavaran Bhavan,

+CGO Complex, Lodhi Road, New Delhi 110 003.
 Details of the fraud are to be reported to SFIO in FMR-1 Format.

-6.2 Public sector banks should report fraud cases involving amount of Rs.
-1 crore and above to CBI and those below Rs.
-1 crore to local police, as detailed below:
+6.2 Public sector banks should report fraud cases involving amount of ₹ 300 lakh and above to CBI and those below ₹ 300 lakh to local police, as detailed below: